unionlabs/union/zerg/README.md

 Like `zerg rush`, `zerg observe` will benchmark transactions from Voyager.
 However, it will not spawn transactions of its own.

-### Analyze
+### Process

-After `zerg rush` or `zerg observe` outputs its transaction indexing, you can use `zerg analyze` to structure the data into a report CSV that will contain lines of the following form:
+After `zerg rush` or `zerg observe` outputs its transaction indexing, you can use `zerg process` to structure the data into a report CSV that will contain lines of the following form:

 ```csv
 <uuid>,<is_completed>,<arrived_on?>,<duration?>